michaelplaing/mr_rax/README.md

 Note: MQTT shared subscriptions are fully supported.

-More functions will be added to, e.g., delete subscriptions.

-This project is set up to use as one of the CMake subprojects in a comprehensive MQTT project(s).
+This project is set up for use as one of the CMake subprojects in a comprehensive MQTT project(s).

 Some additions and modifications have also been made to Rax itself to support the following functions needed by the above.
 There is also some experimental code included to avoid repetitive scanning of node data for the next child node index, which may be particularly important for the anticipated wide spans of binary Client IDs.